A Thanksgiving tradition returns: hectic travel in the US

 By Daniel Trotta

-Nov 22 (Reuters) - More Americans are traveling this Thanksgiving weekend than at any time since the pandemic, but many will have to endure storms on Wednesday before reaching their destinations, where a day of family, feasting and football awaits.

-The quintessential American holiday is Thursday, with the Wednesday and Sunday of the Thanksgiving weekend traditionally the busiest travel days of the year.

-The American Automobile Association projects 55.4 million travelers will head 50 miles (80 km) or more away from home from Wednesday to Sunday, up 2.3% over last year and the third highest since AAA began tracking holiday travel in 2000.

-Industry group Airlines for America forecast that U.S. airlines would carry some 29.9 million passengers between Nov.
+Industry group Airlines for America forecast U.S. airlines would carry some 29.9 million passengers between Nov.
 17 and Nov.
-27. That figure would be an all-time high, 9% more than the 27.5 million in the same year-ago period and up 1.7 million passengers from pre-COVID record levels.
+27. That figure would be an all-time high, 9% higher than last year and up 1.7 million passengers from the levels seen before the COVID-19 pandemic.

-Many travelers, however, are likely to encounter severe weather, according to the National Weather Service.

-Forecasts show thunderstorms threatening much of the southern half of the East Coast, from the southern tip of Florida up to Chesapeake Bay, and rain soaking the Northeast.
-Freezing rain is possible in parts of New England.
+On Tuesday, 2.6 million passengers were screened at airport security checkpoints, the highest ever for Tuesday before Thanksgiving, according to the U.S. Transportation Security Administration, and Wednesday was expected to be even busier.

+The American Automobile Association projects 55.4 million travelers will head 50 miles (80 km) or more away from home from Wednesday to Sunday, up 2.3% over last year and the third highest since the motorists group began tracking holiday travel in 2000 - though still lower than the number recorded in 2019, before COVID.

+Falling gas prices and airfares have made travel more affordable as inflation has eased.
+Gas prices have dropped 15% since mid-September, according to GasBuddy, a tracking website, while the travel site Hopper showed that flights for Thanksgiving week were 14% cheaper than last year.

+The storm that brought downpours and gusting winds to much of the eastern U.S. on Tuesday was moving offshore on Wednesday, according to the National Weather Service, but the Carolinas and other parts of the southern Atlantic coast were still expected to see thunderstorms.

+Meanwhile, a "white Thanksgiving" was likely for parts of New England, the service said, where some New Hampshire towns woke up on Wednesday to as much as six inches (15 cm) of snow.

-Most of the rain is expected to clear by Thursday, when millions of Americans will gather for the traditional turkey meal and watch American football on TV.
+Most of the weather is expected to clear by Thursday, when millions of Americans will gather for the traditional turkey meal and watch American football on TV.

 The official holiday dates to the Civil War, when President Abraham Lincoln proclaimed the last Thursday of November as a day to give thanks and seek healing.